Ditcheat: Religious sites

 The Church of St Mary Magdalene has 12th-century origins.
 It has been designated by English Heritage as a Grade I listed building.

 The Abbey is a large house (formerly known as The Priory), built as the rectory by John Gunthorpe who was rector of Ditcheat, Dean of Wells and Lord Privy Seal, in 1473.
 The house was altered in 1667 for Christopher Coward; and given a new facade and rearranged internally in 1864–68, probably by James Piers St Aubyn for Rev. William Leir.
 The exterior is now mostly his Victorian neo-Tudor; inside there are reused fragments and some original 15th- and 17th-century work – coffered ceilings and the arch-braced roof of the ‘chapel wing’ – but most of the elaborate Gothic work dates from the 1860s.

 Priors Leigh on the Alhampton Road is a former chapel, now a private home.

 Alhampton is served by Alhampton Chapel, a small mission church and tin tabernacle which was erected in 1892.
 Alhampton Chapel is under the auspices of St Mary Magdalene Church in Ditcheat, both of which form part of the Fosse Trinity Benefice.

 Community facilities

-There is a public house, called The Manor House Inn, dating from the 17th Century and which used to be owned by the lord of the manor.
+There is a public house in Ditcheat village, called The Manor House Inn, dating from the 17th century and which used to be owned by the lord of the manor.

+The Alhampton Inn, also known as the Knave of Clubs, is claimed to have been an alehouse from at least the seventeenth century.
+After it closed in 2022, a community initiative supported by the Plunkett Foundation was set up to reopen the pub, and this was successfully achieved in August 2023.
+In 2024, the pub won a Prince of Wales Award of Honour, and was listed by the Daily Mail as one of the hundred best pubs in Britain.

+A new woodland, Haddon Wood, was established at Alhampton on 28 acres of land donated by the owner in 2013 to the Woodland Trust for the benefit of the local community.
+The land has been planted with native and orchard trees, and has a pond.